bayonato89/Reproducibility-hybrids/README.md

 # Reproducing prospective test results for RELM and hybrid earthquake forecasting models for California
-This repository provides data and code to reproduce prospective test results for six RELM and sixteen multiplicative hybrid earthquake forecasting models for California, reported by Bayona et al. (GJI; in review).
+This repository provides data and code to reproduce prospective test results for six RELM and sixteen multiplicative hybrid earthquake forecasting models for California, reported by Bayona et al. (2022).
 This experiment takes about 2 hours on a modern desktop computer if the number of simulations per forecast and per test (expect for the Poisson and NBD N-tests) is set to 1000.

 ## Code description